fiddyschmitt/SimpleKVM/README.md

 The program detects when USB devices connect or disconnect, or when hotkeys are pressed.
 It then tells the monitor to change its input source using a DDC/CI command, which many monitors support.

 ## Todo
-As the program uses .NET Core, it can be run on Windows, Linux and Mac.
+As the program uses .NET 5, it can be run on Windows, Linux and Mac.
 However it only works on Windows at the moment.
 Contributions welcome :)

 ## Thanks to